 I am passionate about interdisciplinary research and have endeavoured to combine both an ultimate and proximate approach to my research questions.
 My research predominately investigates the hormonal mechanisms that underpin complex behaviours.
 I also have an interest in the welfare of agricultural, laboratory and domesticated animals.

-I have recently moved to Newcastle University, UK, to begin a Marie Skłodowska-Curie Research Fellowship investigating the neural and endocrine mechanisms the underpin hoarding behaviour in the coal tit, Periparus ater.
+Most recently I have been working on the implementation of non-aversive handling for welfare refinement in laboratory mice funded by the NC3Rs.
+I have recently completed a Marie Skłodowska-Curie Research Fellowship at Newcastle University, UK, that investigated the neural and endocrine mechanisms the underpin hoarding behaviour in the coal tit, Periparus ater.
 With Timothy Boswell and Tom Smulders.